saifulshark/Cohort-2.0/week-3-Middlewares-Authentication-Databases/04-mongo-with-jwt-auth/README.md

 ## Create a course selling website

+### feat: Implement course selling website with admin and user functionalities

+- Implemented routes for admin and user functionalities as described in the task description.
+- Created endpoints for admin signup, course creation, and course listing.
+- Created endpoints for user signup, course listing, course purchase, and purchased course listing.
+- Utilized MongoDB to persistently store all data.

 ### Description

 Same as the last assignment but you need to use jwts for authentication.